-Essex Care South East (ECL) provides a number of different services.
+Essex Care South West provides a number of different services.
 This includes providing care and support within people's homes and a reablement service for up to six weeks for people who have been discharged from hospital.
+At the time of our inspection they were providing a service to eighty eight people.
 The focus of their support is to rehabilitate people back to independence.
-They provide personal care and support to adults who live in their own homes in the geographical areas of Rochford, Rayleigh and Castle Point.
+They provide personal care and support to adults who live in their own homes in the geographical areas of Basildon, Wickford and Billericay.
+The service also has ten residential reablement beds in a care home in the local area whom they work in close partnership with.